luiz-linkezio/Tarefas-P1-SI-CIn-UFPE-2022.2/README(English).md

 In the `Listas` directory, there are several folders containing the tasks for each list.
 Each list has a specific theme, and each folder within each list contains a folder for each task.
 These task folders contain an `.md` file showing the question statement and a `.py` file with the solution to the problem in Python code format, which was done by me.

 **Note:** The statements were hosted on the [Dikastis](https://dikastis.com.br) platform., and I had to adapt them to represent them in .md files.
-Additionally, some statements, besides being adapted, have been modified for better reader understanding (I will notify in the statement if it has been modified).
+Additionally, some statements, besides being adapted, have been modified for better reader understanding (modified statements will have a notice indicating that they have been modified.).
 However, regardless of whether the statement has been adapted or modified, it will contain everything necessary for its original understanding.
+Please note that minor and irrelevant changes will be considered as adaptations, not modifications.

 ## Course Syllabus